KimaruThagna/Stream-detection/README.md

-# Stream-detection
+# Fraud Stream-detection
-streaming detection app using Docker and Kafka
+Sample fraud detection app using Python and Kafka with Docker for service management

 # Setup
 Spin the Kafka cluster